ashleefv/BeeNestABM/README.md

 #### Submodel 3ii) angle

-We calculate the pairwise distances between each bee and the brood and the food pots.
-The x- and y-coordinates of each bee are stored in a matrix called position.
+We calculate the pairwise distances between each bee and the nest objects.
 The coordinates of each nest object are stored in matrices corresponding to type: broodPosition, fullFoodPosition, and emptyFoodPosition.

     currentDistanceToBrood = pdist2(position,broodPosition);
     currentDistanceToFullFood = pdist2(position,fullFoodPosition);
     currentDistanceToEmptyFood = pdist2(position,emptyFoodPosition);

-    we calculate the x- and y-components of the pairwise distances.
+We calculate the x- and y-components of the pairwise distances.
 This is the difference in x- and y-coordinates of objects relative to bee positions.
 We term these vectors Delta X & Y for the populations of bees, brood, full food pots, and empty food pots.
-We use a custom script called Delta_Obj calculate the DeltaX and DeltaY vectors.
+We use a custom script called Delta_Obj to calculate the DeltaX and DeltaY vectors.

-    Delta_Ojb = function()
-    ...

     [DeltaX_Bees,DeltaY_Bees] = Delta_Obj(position,position);
     [DeltaX_Brood,DeltaY_Brood] = Delta_Obj(position,broodPosition);
     [DeltaX_FullFood,DeltaY_FullFood] = Delta_Obj(position,fullFoodPosition);
     [DeltaX_EmptyFood,DeltaY_EmptyFood] = Delta_Obj(position,emptyFoodPosition);

-angles of resultant vectors for the current time step

-% Input:
-%   current position vectors, DeltaX and DeltaY vectors
-% Output:
-%   updated angles between bees and the angle of the resultant vector of
-%   the distance from all attractors of a given category (other nestmates,
+We use the DeltaX and DeltaY vectors to determine the angles of the resultant distance vectors between a bee of interest and all attractors of a given category (other nestmates, brood, full full pots, and empty food pots).
+We use a custom script called angleObj to do the geometry.
+The parameter cutoffRadius can be used to bound the region around a bee inside which other nestmates and nest objects attract the bee.
+If the currentDistance between a bee and a nestmate or object is greater than the cutoffRadius, that nestmate or object is ignored.
+The default cutoffRadius is the largest dimension of the domain size so that the entire nest is interactive.

-%   brood, full full pots, and empty food pots) angleBees = angleObj(currentDistanceToBees,DeltaX_Bees,DeltaY_Bees,cutoffRadius);% radians angleBrood = angleObj(currentDistanceToBrood,DeltaX_Brood,DeltaY_Brood,cutoffRadius);% radians angleFullFood = angleObj(currentDistanceToFullFood,DeltaX_FullFood,DeltaY_FullFood,cutoffRadius);% radians
+    angleBees = angleObj(currentDistanceToBees,DeltaX_Bees,DeltaY_Bees,cutoffRadius);% radians
+    angleBrood = angleObj(currentDistanceToBrood,DeltaX_Brood,DeltaY_Brood,cutoffRadius);% radians
+    angleFullFood = angleObj(currentDistanceToFullFood,DeltaX_FullFood,DeltaY_FullFood,cutoffRadius);% radians
     angleEmptyFood = angleObj(currentDistanceToEmptyFood,DeltaX_EmptyFood,DeltaY_EmptyFood,cutoffRadius);% radians

-% Random walk angle
+We calculate a random walk angle within range of currentAngle +/- perturbationAngle, where currentAngle is from the previous time step.

-%randomWalkAngle = currentAngle - pi/4+ (currentAngle + pi/4 -
+    randomWalkAngle = currentAngle - perturbationAngle + 2*perturbationAngle.*rand(1,numBees);

-%(currentAngle - pi/4) )*rand(1,numBees); % random perturbation within
-% +/- 45 degrees from currentAngle
-randomWalkAngle = currentAngle' - perturbationAngle'+ 2*perturbationAngle'.*rand(1,numBees); %
-% simplified math of the eqn above with generalized +/- perturbationAngle
-% from currentAngle
-% randomWalkAngle = 2*pi*rand(1,numBees); %random directions
-% Net angle from environmental attractors environWeights = [lambdaBees'; lambdaBrood'; lambdaFullFood'; lambdaEmptyFood'];
+We calculate the net angle from environmental attractors using a custom script called angleMean that computes the weighted mean of the angles trigonometrically.
+The weights are the lambda parameters specified for the attraction due to nestmates and nest objects.
+The environAngles considers the angles toward the environmental attractors.

+    environWeights = [lambdaBees; lambdaBrood; lambdaFullFood; lambdaEmptyFood];
     environAngles = [angleBees; angleBrood; angleFullFood; angleEmptyFood];
     netEnvironAngle = angleMean(environWeights,environAngles);

-% Net angle from random walk and environmental attractors weights = [environmentalStimuliWeight'; 1-environmentalStimuliWeight'];
+We used angleMean to determine the net angle from the random walk and environmental attractors. environmentalStimuliWeight is the strength of attraction to the collection of environmental attractors.

+    weights = [environmentalStimuliWeight; 1-environmentalStimuliWeight];
     angles = [netEnvironAngle; randomWalkAngle];
     updatedAngle = angleMean(weights,angles);

-% Input:
-%   Updated activity state
-%   Current position
-%   Current velocityPDF
-%   currentDistanceToBrood
-%   currentDistanceToFullFood
-%   currentDistanceToEmptyFood
-%   currentDistanceToBees
-%   weight parameters: lambda values and environmentalStimuliWeight
-% Output:
-%   Updated position
+#### Movement
+After stepsize and updatedAngle are determined, we calculate the updatedPosition.
+Note that we consider the change in position poX and poY before and after each move for debugging purposes. beforeAfterPosition stores the coordinates of the bees before and after the move.
+This can be plotted.

-poX = move_idx'.*stepsize.*cumsum([zeros(1,numBees); cos(updatedAngle)]); % before and after for each bee
+    poX = move_idx'.*stepsize.*cumsum([zeros(1,numBees); cos(updatedAngle)]); % before and after X for each bee
-poY = move_idx'.*stepsize.*cumsum([zeros(1,numBees); sin(updatedAngle)]);
+    poY = move_idx'.*stepsize.*cumsum([zeros(1,numBees); sin(updatedAngle)]); % before and after X for each bee
-% poX(ang == NaN) = 0;
-% poY(ang == NaN) = 0;
-moveDistance = [poX', poY']; % column order: before & after x then before & after y starting from origin
+    moveDistance = [poX', poY']; % column order: before & after x then before & after y starting from origin beforeAfterPosition = [position(:,1) position(:,1) position(:, 2) position(:,2)]+moveDistance;
-% beforeAfterPosition tells where the coordinates of the bees before and
-% after move
-beforeAfterPosition = [position(:,1) position(:,1) position(:, 2) position(:,2)]+moveDistance;
-% % Plotting for debugging: see where the bees go after a single time step
-% plot(beforeAfterPosition(:,1:2)',beforeAfterPosition(:,3:4)','x-')
-% hold on
-% plot(position(:,1)',position(:,2)','o')
-% hold off
-% legend('1','2','3')
-% figure(2)
-% plot(poX, poY,'x-')
-% legend('1','2','3')

     updatedPosition = [position(:,1)+moveDistance(:,2) position(:,2)+moveDistance(:,4)];

 ### Submodel 4 Correction: Truncate a bee's movement if it would move outside the domain.
 After movement, we check if a bee's movement would place it outside the domain.
 If so, the movement in that direction is truncated to the corresponding nest boundary position as if the bee would turn at the wall and slide along it until the bee reaches the target final coordinate in the other dimension (unless that is also outside the domain).